SimoNonnis/Resume/cover-letter.md

 I am looking forward to discussing this position with you in more detail.
 Thank you for your consideration.

-I’ve attached a copy of my resume that details my experience, along with my portfolio website.
+Here is the link to my GitHub account and my portfolio website.

 * GitHub:    https://github.com/SimoNonnis
 * Portfolio: https://robot2.org/